 AddressK, 1051 København, Denmark

 Pronounced “new-hown,” the Nyhavn waterfront is home to Copenhagen’s iconic and postcard-perfect brightly-colored buildings.
 A popular hangout for tourists to grab a drink or a bite to eat, Nyhavn is one of the most picturesque backdrops in the city.
 It’s quite the view to see during the day, but there’s something special about seeing the old houses reflected in the canal’s calm waters at night.
-During the holiday season, the area is lit up with thousands of shimmering Christmas lights, making it the perfect place for a stroll.
+During the holiday season, the area is lit up with thousands of shimmering Christmas lights, Christmas markets line both sides of the canal, and each boat is decorated in theme with the season, making it the perfect place for a stroll.

 Ski at Amager Bakke